ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       }
     }

-We suppose a large data structure is used, such as a hashmap - indexed by the domain name.
+We suppose a large data structure is used, such as a hashmap, indexed by the domain name.
 For each domain, the structure will contain a data structure that holds the SCTBundles seen for that domain, as well as encapsulating some logic relating to SCT Feedback for that particular domain.

     class SCTStore
     {